Giebisch/Giebisch/README.md

 Next goal is to learn C++

-If you wish to contact me, shoot me an emai: rafael@giebisch-mail.de
+If you wish to contact me, shoot me an email: rafael@giebisch-mail.de